NASA-Openscapes/2022-Fall-ECOSTRESS-Cloud-Workshop/schedule.md

 ## Getting help during the Workshop

-We will use the ECOSTRESS Slack Workspace as our main channels for help.
-Please use Slack to post questions.
+Please use the webex chat platform to ask any questions you have during the workshop.